NiNjA-CodE/feinote/Bash/conventions/conventions.md

 this piece of code can make user to input certain options untill input right, then bash do some actions correspondently

-## aother appoach to relize if else sentence
+## another appoach to relize if else sentence

 ```
 [ -w $HOME/.bash_profile ] &&